-- 7. Review budgets to determine the extent to which resource allocations among (1) the regulated utilities and (2) the electric, gas and steam operations of CECONY are consistent with their respective service needs. - 8.
+- 7. Review budgets to determine the extent to which resource allocations among the regulated utilities of National Grid are consistent with their respective service needs. - 8.
 Evaluate the Board and executive management's interfaces with the Company's budgeting processes. - 9.
-Evaluate the process by which the level of capital investment is determined by the Board and the extent to which it is consistent with goals and objectives.

-- 10. Analyze the Company's track record in meeting its goals and objectives and its response in cases where goals and objectives have not been met, including how such goals may have been revised for future years. - 11.
+Evaluate the process by which the level of capital investment is determined by the Board and the extent to which it is consistent with goals and objectives. - 10.
+Analyze the Company's track record in meeting its goals and objectives and its response in cases where goals and objectives have not been met, including how such goals may have been revised for future years. - 11.
 Evaluate how the Board and executive management address long-term (decades) infrastructure issues and how such issues are addressed by the capital investment program. - 12.
 Evaluate how financial considerations (earnings, ratios, financing requirements) and rates impact the budgeting process.